How To Ask for a Promotion

 Before making an official request, practice the conversation.
 Make a list of questions your manager is likely to ask so you can respond appropriately.
 Think about the objections your supervisor might raise so you can offer solutions.
-Practice using a professional tone and positive body language to make your case as compelling as possible.
+Practice using a professional tone and positive nonverbal communication, such as body language, to make your case as compelling as possible.

 Schedule a meeting with your manager or other key decision-makers.
-You’ll want to make sure your manager is just as prepared as you are to have a productive conversation.
+You’ll want to make sure your manager is prepared for the discussion so you can have a productive conversation.

 Although this meeting will be the first time you’ve made a formal request, your appeal shouldn’t come as a complete surprise to your manager.
 Instead, your supervisor should be able to expect your request based on your excellent performance.
 Several months before starting this conversation, make a point of exceeding expectations and striving to stand out as a top performer.